Contact Us

 Winmalee Neighbourhood Centre will be holding a Stroke Safe workshop in collaboration with Combined Pensioners & Superannuants Association.

-Monday 8th April, 10am with Speaker Ken Bullock.
 62 White Cross Road Winmalee.
 This is a free information session.

 Community Connector Point